dullemond/radmc3d-2.0/manual/sphinx/inputoutputfiles.rst

      not very important for every-day use.

 * For many of the I/O files RADMC-3D can read and write formatted (i.e. text
-  style: ascii) files, fortran-style unformatted (i.e. with 'records') files as well as binary files (i.e. C-style unformatted).
+  style: ascii) files, or binary files (i.e. C-style unformatted).
 This is specified by the file extension.
 See Chapter :ref:`chap-binary-io` for more details.